Dimers on Riemann surfaces and compactified free field: Background and formulation of main results

 Note that $ds^2$ may have non-trivial holonomy: a parallel transport along a non-contractible loop may create a non-trivial turn.
-This defines a cohomology class on $\Sigma$ which can be represented by a harmonic differential: let us fix a $(0,1)$ anti-holomorphic form $\alpha_0$ such that the holonomy map along a loop $\gamma$ is given by the multiplication by $\exp\left( 2i \int_\gamma \Im \alpha_0 \right)$.
+This defines a cohomology class on $\Sigma$ which can be represented using an anti-holomorphic 1-form $\alpha_0$ such that the holonomy map along a loop $\gamma$ is given by the multiplication by $\exp\left( 2i \int_\gamma \Im \alpha_0 \right)$.
 Note that $\alpha_0$ can be chosen such that

 if $\sigma$ is present.
 Moreover, according to Proposition~\ref{prop:existence_of_metric_on_Sigma}, the metric $ds^2$ has the form $|\omega_0|^2$ where $\omega_0$ is a smooth $(1,0)$-form on $\Sigma_0$ satisfying $(\dbar - \alpha_0)\omega_0 = 0$ (the latter condition means that the multivalued $(1,0)$-form $\exp\left( -2i\int^p\Im\alpha_0 \right)\omega_0(p)$ is holomorphic).
 If $\sigma$ is given, then we can choose $\omega_0$ such that $\sigma^*\omega_0 = \bar{\omega}_0$.